 Oracle is committed to minimizing the potentially harmful substances used in developing and manufacturing our products.
 In addition to complying with all applicable substance legislation worldwide, Oracle has initiated efforts to remove and/or reduce other potentially hazardous substances from the design and manufacture of our products.
 Among legislation Oracle complies with, or intends to comply with, are:

-Per the current EU RoHS Recast Directive Oracle products that comply with it are marked with the EU CE Mark.
+Oracle products that comply with the Directive are marked with the EU CE Mark.

 China's Management Methods for Controlling Pollution by Electronic Information Products (Ministry of Information Industry Order #39)